 - choose the London Borough of Hackney from your contacts list

 - enter the amount you want to pay

 - enter you council tax reference number and submit the payment

 When the payment has been made, you will receive a confirmation message on your mobile device.

-Pay by cash, cheque or debit/credit card at the cashiers office, 2 Hillman Street (behind Hackney Town Hall), which is open 9am-5pm, Monday-Friday.
+Pay by cash or debit / credit card at the Hackney self-service payment centre, 2 Hillman Street (behind Hackney Town Hall), which is open 9am-5pm, Monday-Friday.

 We are able to accept payment from the following types of card: Switch, Visa, Maestro, Visa Electron, Mastercard, Solo.

-You can send a cheque to the cashiers office, 2 Hillman Street, E8 1FB.
+You can send a cheque to the Hackney self-service centre, 2 Hillman Street, E8 1FB.
 You should write clearly your reference number on the reverse of the cheque.
 Please do not send cash through the post.

 At a bank or post office